 My Gratitudes for Wednesday:

 1. I met with someone I mentor this evening.
 It was an intimate time as we dealt with personal issues.
-I'm thankful for the way he's earnestly working on healthy alternatives to overcome areas where he struggles.
+I'm thankful for the way he's earnestly working on healthy alternatives to overcome areas where he struggles.2.
+I enjoyed the in-depth time spent with my three sons this weekend.
+Our conversations were open, loving and supportive.

 3. Saturday, I read with my sons.
 I shared poems that are core to my values, that define who I am.
 It was a special time.